LostLite/progress_reminder/README.md

     $ npm --version
     6.1.0

 If you need to update `npm`, you can make it using `npm`!
-Cool right?
 After running the following command, just open again the command line and be happy.

     $ npm install npm -g
 ---